Getting new software can be hard.

 8. Choose a partner, not a vendor

-It’s crucial to choose someone that’s going to pursue an ongoing relationship, not just someone who will onboard you and forget you.
+It’s crucial to choose a partner that’s going to pursue an ongoing relationship, not just someone who will onboard you and forget you.
 Remember that the people component is just as important.

 Want to learn more?